 The lighthouse was abandoned in 2002 due to shifting sands threatening its stability.
 Originally predicted to fall into the sea by 2023, a massive government-funded effort saved it by moving the entire structure inland in 2019.

 Now, thanks to this engineering feat, the lighthouse is safe until around 2060.
-Hiking dramatic sand dunes to see this iconic spot before it’s too late is definitely one of the coolest things to do in Denmark—plus, it's a great story to share back home!
+Hiking dramatic sand dunes to see this iconic spot before it’s too late is definitely one of the coolest things to do in Denmark.
+Plus, it's a great story to share back home!

 6. Have Fun at the World’s Oldest Amusement Park

-This next recommendation is just 10 minutes from the capital, close enough to squeeze into your itinerary—even if you're only spending 3 days in Copenhagen.
 Bakken, the world’s oldest amusement park, is nestled in the Dyrehaven woods and offers a perfect blend of nostalgia and fun with its modern rides and attractions.

 5. Explore the LEGO House in Billund

 Did you know the first LEGO was created in Billund?
-That’s why exploring the LEGO House, also known as the “Home of the Brick,” is one of the coolest things to do in Denmark.
+That’s why exploring the LEGO House, also known as the “Home of the Brick,” is one of the coolest things to do in Billund, Denmark.
 Whether you're a die-hard LEGO fan or just love being creative, this spot is a must-visit.

 4. See the Underwater Bridge in Copenhagen

 Did you know Copenhagen is home to an underwater bridge?
 The Oresund Bridge, a 10-mile (16-kilometer) marvel, connects Denmark and Sweden.
 You might recognize it from the popular TV show “The Bridge” (Broen), but the most impressive part is that half of it dips below the sea to allow ships to pass into the Baltic.
+If you’re not adding seeing the bridge to your activities in Denmark, why?

 3. Visit the Buried St. Laurence Church